abrantesdavid/zt9101-wireless-adapter-driver/README.md

 zt9101d_drv.cat

 ## Notes
-This driver was kept as a backup because newer drivers provided through Windows Update may not work correctly on some systems.

 ## Hardware ID

-- This driver is known to work with the following hardware ID:
+This driver is known to work with devices reporting the following Hardware ID:

 USB\VID_350B&PID_9101

-- Full device ID:

-USB\VID_350B&PID_9101&REV_0000
+## Tested Device

+- Model: LV-UW06
+- Type: USB Wireless Adapter
+- Standard: IEEE 802.11n
+- Frequency: 2.4 GHz

 ## Notes

-This driver was tested on Windows 11 with a generic USB Wi-Fi adapter sold as:
+This driver was tested with a generic USB Wi-Fi adapter using the Hardware ID:

-- LV-UW06
-- 802.11n Wireless USB Adapter
-- 950 Mbps Wireless Adapter
+USB\VID_350B&PID_9101

-Generic adapters may use different chipsets under the same product name.
-Verify your Hardware ID before installing.
+Many generic 802.11n adapters are sold under the same model name but use different chipsets.
+Verify your Hardware ID before installing this driver.